Career Definition of a Data Warehouse Specialist

 - Clerical and General Office

 - Customer Service and Call Center Support

 - Warehousing and Inventory Management

-Aspiring data warehouse specialists can build on their programming knowledge by working on their analytical and critical thinking skills.
+Aspiring data warehouse specialists can build on their knowledge by working on analytical and critical thinking skills.
 Working with data often means solving problems, doing quick math, and puzzling out solutions to coding problems, so the ability to think quickly and rationally is a must.

 On top of duties directly related to data warehousing, specialists will also need interpersonal communication skills.
 Clients and customers will rarely possess the same level of understanding when it comes to the exact functions that take place on the job, so specialists will need to be able to explain complicated concepts in a clear and concise manner.